Brief Note about Password Policies in State and Local Government

 Flexible but Required Complexity Options

 Here's the thing though, complexity only works when it is implemented well.
 Users are easy to frustrate and hard to control, but it doesn't have to be that way.
 Flexibility is the key to consider when implementing password standards and complexity options for your password policies.
 Users are more likely to fall in line when they can choose which rules to follow and which ones to ignore.
-Good thing too that Active Directory itself has been implementing flexibility for years now, because it works.
+Good thing too that Active Directory itself has been implementing flexibility for years now because it works.
 By requiring users to adhere to 3 out of 4 complexity requirements, you give enough room to prevent rebellion.
 If password standards and complexity requirements are implemented with the use of passphrases, users might not know that the complexity requirement exists, they meet it automatically.

 Build a Better Password Policy for Your End-Users

-Regardless of what password policies you implement, your users are the key factor to securing state and local government data.
-These password policies and best practices are a guideline, not a group of rules to implement, and knowing what your users want is going to help you finalize the password policy as needed.
+Regardless of what password policies you implement, your users are the key factor in securing state and local government data.
+These password policies and best practices are a guidelines, not a group of rules to implement, and knowing what your users want is going to help you finalize the password policy as needed.
 Finding the balance between security and convenience is not easy, but it does not have to be difficult either.

 If you keep the above guidelines when building your Password Policy, your users will be utilizing stronger passwords, but these days, passwords alone are not enough.
 Even with longer and more complex passwords, hackers find a way, especially as more hackers acquire more complex techniques that can break through the strongest of password security requirements and best practices.